goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 Include architecture diagrams for key innovations Create a "family tree" showing model lineage

 NOTES TO SELF

-- Add a note for hardware, not in the scope of this blog but should not be ignored
+- Add a note for hardware, not in the scope of this blog but should not be ignored [DONE]
 - Quick note about benchmark, Not hear to explain these but these are the major ones that are used mostly.  -->